pritiOli/pritiOli.github.io/_pages/about.md

 <!-- <img src="../assets/images/wordcloud-coverpic.jpg"><br clear="left"> -->

-I am a graduate student pursuing my PhD in computer science under the supervision of my Professor Vasile Rus in Language and Information Processing lab at the University of Memphis.
-My primary research interest in using machine learning techniques in source code to solve various problems.
-I am also interested in the application of AI in education, specifically in dialogue based tutoring System for code comprehension to assist begginers (cs1 and cs2 students) to better understand JAVA programming.
+I am a Computer Science Ph.D. graduate from the University of Memphis, where I conducted my research under the supervision of Dr. Vasile Rus in the Language and Information Processing Lab.
+My primary research focuses on applying natural language  processing techniques to source code to tackle various challenges.
+I am also passionate about the application of AI in education, particularly in developing dialogue-based tutoring systems aimed at helping beginner students (CS1 and CS2) improve their understanding of Java programming.
 ## Professional

 Before joining the University of Memphis I worked as a full time software engineer for Zakipoint Health.